 - 5pm Sunday local time – You MUST have all parts of your competition entry finalised before 5:00pm Local time which includes 1) your team page, 2) your data story description and detail of data sets used 3) your Project outcomes (demo’s, code, graphics, photos submitted, and 4) your video link uploaded.

-All challenges you can compete for will be announced on 14 August during your GovHack Event’s 2020 launch (7pm AEST and NZST in the respective countries).
-After then you can find the awards listed on the Hackerspace.
+All challenges you can compete for will be announced at the GovHack Event’s launch.
+After that you can find the awards listed on the Hackerspace.
 Teams are eligible for some great awards, including:

 - International challenge